Premiere (The Tonight Show Starring Jimmy Fallon): Critical reviews

-The debut episode received mixed but generally positive reviews.
+The debut episode received generally positive reviews.
 The New York Times's Alessandra Stanley referred to the show's premiere as "more sweet than sassy," calling Fallon "the grateful heir, the eager freshman, the class clown with top grades and a good heart, someone older viewers can embrace without fear of being mocked or overlooked."
 Steve Johnson of the Chicago Tribune wrote that "If he didn't exactly come roaring out of the gate, Fallon did demonstrate the mixture of old-world courteousness, junior-high-school goofiness and seemingly unending enthusiasm that has charmed audiences, network bosses and fellow stars."
 Darren Franich of Entertainment Weekly wrote that "No one is more excited than Jimmy," noting that "It will be interesting to see over the months (and hopefully years) to follow how he evolves behind the desk."
 Robert Bianco of USA Today praised Fallon's "easy-to-like TV persona [and] gentle style," calling the host well-suited to the format.

 Tim Goodman of The Hollywood Reporter was positive in his assessment of the evening, but noted the older fanbase used to Leno may not latch on as quickly.
 James Poniewozik of Time found Fallon's introduction, including his background and "incredibly brilliant [...]
 So each introduction Fallon made was a chance to frame the story, from the beginning, in a way that could make these longtime Tonight viewers—many of them older—comfortable with him, even while he hopefully brought in new ones."